RobertBurrellDonkin/library-management-system/README.md

 * Some interesting design decisions around Jwt authenticator.
 Library now parser and validates in a single operation.
 So makes sense to inject the validation key.
   * I opted to use a domain object for readability.
+* The assumption is that isn't a user/password but a signed subject.
+This means we
+  * In Spring Security terms, this is a PreAuthenticated scenario.
+Spring Security provides a little framework for scenarios such as this.
+Let's adopt it.